pyta-uoft/website/index.md

 with multiple classes separated by an _or_ (see example).
-If you do it the second way, the _or_ binary operator will not do what you think it does -- in fact, the exception on the right side of the _or_ will leak through (which is almost surely what you do not want occuring).
+If you do it the second way, the _or_ binary operator will not do what you think it does -- in fact, the exception on the right side of the _or_ will leak through (which is almost surely what you do not want occurring).

 ```python
 class MyException(Exception):